Dubki, Pechorsky District, Pskov Oblast

-Dubki (Дубки; Seto: Tupka) is a village in Pechorsky District of Pskov Oblast, Russia.
+Dubki (Дубки; Seto: Tupka) is a locality in Pechorsky District of Pskov Oblast, Russia.
 It is situated on a peninsula on the shore of Lake Peipsi-Pihkva.
 Before 1920 it was a part of Pskov Governorate.
-From 1920 to 1944, it was a part of Petseri County of Estonia, but in 1944 it was reassigned to the RSFSR.
+From 1920 to 1944, it was a part of Petseri County of Estonia under Treaty of Tartu, but after the Second World War ended in 1945, it was taken during the RSFSR's annexation of Estonia.

 Presently, Dubki is an exclave.
-There is no direct land connection with Russia, which, during the Soviet times, was not a problem, as no border control between the republics existed.
+There is no direct land connection with Russia, which, during the Soviet times and previous Estonian rule, was not a problem.
 The unratified 2005 Estonian-Russian border treaty did not change the situation.
-As of 2010 there were not any people living in Dubki.
+As of 2010 there were no people living in Dubki.